-At ultimate vacuum, with ambient temperature of 20°C. [†] Measured at the inlet port to ISO 2372 (1974)
+At ultimate vacuum, with ambient temperature of 20°C.

 2.2 Performance

 Note: Where total pressures are shown in Table 2 below, measurements were taken using an untrapped total pressure capacitance diaphragm gauge on a header, as specified by Pneurop standards.